-- Companies are able to retain the asset for a longer period.
+- Companies can retain the asset for a more extended period.

 - It helps in more depreciation claims for the company due to the increased cost of the asset as well as life.

-- It helps the company to save the downtime on assets due to the updation in it.
+- Capital improvement helps the company to save the downtime on assets due to the updation in it.

 - It helps the company to maintain its revenue year over year and sometimes increase as well.

 - It helps the company in retaining its employees for a longer period of time due to the better working of the assets and a better work environment.

 - Capital investmentCapital InvestmentCapital Investment refers to any investments made into the business with the objective of enhancing the operations.
 It could be long term acquisition by the business such as real estates, machinery, industries, etc. leads to the huge outflow of the company’s funds.